Wolfpup5456/Eshlen/content/The story so far/Session 5 Pt.2.md

 the party are made aware of [[Lenny]]'s contract with [[Mr. Circus]], a mysterious person who does not have [[Lenny]]'s wellbeing in mind, this is where the party is heading next session.

-after some time, as well as a quick shopping trip to buy [[sending stones]] the session ends with some [[Mysterious box]] shenanigans.
+after some time, as well as a quick shopping trip to buy [[Sending stones]] the session ends with some [[Mysterious box]] shenanigans.